moq-wg/moq-transport/draft-lcurley-warp.md

 # Overview
 Warp is a live video transport protocol that utilizes the {{QUIC}} network protocol.

-The live stream is split into demuxed segments at IDR boundaries.
-These are fragmented fMP4 files as defined in {{ISOBMFF}}.
-Initialization segments contain track metadata and media segments contain the actual media samples.
+The live stream is split into segments ({{segments}}) at I-frame boundaries.
+These are fragmented MP4 files as defined in {{ISOBMFF}}.
+Initialization segments contain track metadata while media segments contain either video or audio samples.

-Unidirectional QUIC streams are used to transfer messages and segments between endpoints.
-These streams are prioritized based on the contents, such that any available bandwidth is utilized by the highest priority streams.
-The prioritization scheme depends on the latency target.
+QUIC streams ({{streams}}) are used to transfer messages and segments between endpoints.
+These streams are prioritized based on the contents, such that only the most important media is delivered during congestion.
+This prioritization scheme allows media consumers to dynamically choose their latency target without modifying the media producer behavior.

-Warp messages are used to control playback and carry any metadata about the stream contents.
+Messages ({{messages}}) are sent over streams alongside segments.
+These are used to carry necessary metadata and control messages.

 ## Terms and Definitions